BenConstable9/ECMM427-Group-Development-Project-EconPlaza-Mirror/docs/technical/content/en/index.md

 EconPlaza is a discussion platform for, and by, economists.

-This technical documentation describes usage of the platform by users and administrators.
+This technical documentation describes the structure of the frontend and backend and some key technical parts.

 <alert type="info">